myDevicesIoT/cayenne-docs/docs/GETTINGSTARTED.md

 ## Using Cayenne Arduino Library

 The Cayenne MQTT Library gives you everything you need to quickly get your board connected with Cayenne using MQTT and the Arduino IDE.
 Using the Arduino IDE is a fast and easy way to program your Arduino board.
 In this section we will walk you through setting up the Arduino IDE software so that you can write code that uses the Cayenne library.
-We will then walk through an example of using the library by setting up and connecting an [Arduino Uno board](#supported-hardware-microcontrollers-arduino-arduino-uno), adding a [TMP36 Temperature Sensor](#supported-hardware-sensors-temperature-tmp36).
-Finally, we will connect an LED as a light and show you how you can control it remotely using a Button actuator on your dashboard.
+We will then walk through an example of using the library by setting up and connecting an **Arduino Uno board**, adding a **TMP36 Temperature Sensor**.
+Finally, we will connect an **LED** as a light and show you how you can control it remotely using a **Button actuator** on your dashboard.

 ### Installing Arduino IDE Software